A Computer Prepares – QLab 5 Edition

 Spaces is Apple’s name for virtual desktops.
 If you don’t know what this means, don’t worry about it; the main purpose of Spaces is irrelevant to QLab, but they have a side effect that is important for video users: if your displays are set to have separate spaces, the Menu bar also appears on all displays, which means it will be visible to your audience when no cues are playing through QLab.

-To fix this, open System Preferences → Mission Control and uncheck the box labeled Displays have separate Spaces.
+To fix this, open System Settings → Desktop & Dock, then look under the Mission Control heading.
+Set Displays have separate Spaces to off.

 Disable separate Spaces using the Terminal